LefeWare-Solutions/Azure-MasterIaCTemplates/README.md

 2. BICEP
 3. Terraform

-We at LefeWare Solutions leverage these templates on multiple projects
+We at LefeWare Solutions leverage these centralized templates on multiple projects

 # Why you should always use Infrastructure as Code for deploying
 We at LefeWare Solutions believe strongly that IaC should ALWAYS be used for deploying infrastructure resources for the following reasons: